hanggrian/IIT-CS425/assignments/homework1_3.md

 ![Screenschot for answer 2.](https://github.com/hendraanggrian/IIT-CS425/raw/assets/sailing-db/2.png)

+## Problem 3

-## 3. Get alphabetical list of sailors with rating less than 10.
+> Get alphabetical list of sailors with rating less than 10.

 ```sql
 SELECT `Sname` FROM Sailors WHERE `Rating` <= 9 ORDER BY `Sname`;